Embroidered Scarf – Ukrainian Easter Basket Cover

-Embroidery is very popular in Ukrainian culture, and used in many aspects of very day life, such as home decor, male and female attire, ceramics, arts and crafts, etc.
+Embroidery is very popular in Ukrainian culture and used in many aspects of everyday life, such as home decor, male and female attire, ceramics, arts and crafts, etc.

-The Easter Basket Covers not only include a beautiful cross stitched geometric design, but also an announcement of a special Easter greeting, and other symbols associated with the celebration of Spring and Easter.
+The Easter Basket Covers not only includes a beautiful cross-stitched geometric design, but also an announcement of a special Easter greeting, and other symbols associated with the celebration of Spring and Easter.